balmli/no.almli.heatingcontroller/README.md

 The 'Home override' state can be used to override the 'Home' state.

-The 'Set heat on' and 'Set heat off' triggers can be used to turn heaters on / off, or set the thermostat temperature.
+The 'Set heat on' and 'Set heat off' triggers can be used to turn heaters on / off, or set the thermostat temperature or thermostat mode.

 ## Flow cards